By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 Prevention Checklist: Reduce "Leads Off" Alarms on Your Unit

-Implement these practices to significantly reduce ECG technical alarm frequency.
-This checklist also supports ECG quality control initiatives:
+These practices significantly reduce ECG technical alarm frequency and support ECG quality control initiatives:

 | Practice | Frequency | Impact |